 Degree Program Rationale

 This is the Degree Program Rationale that I submitted to the Academic Portfolio Review Committee in 2013.
 I designed my own degree and a course, called Holistic Design.
-Below are the course I took.
+Below are the courses I took.

 Anthropology and Globalization